jerredrogero/PriceAdjustPro/EMAIL_SETUP.md

 1. Verify your app-specific password is correct
 2. Check that 2FA is enabled on your Apple ID
 3. Ensure the email address in `EMAIL_HOST_USER` is valid
 4. Check Django logs for email sending errors
+5. **For cloud hosting**: iCloud often blocks cloud server IPs - use SendGrid or Gmail instead